Gavin Wheeldon

 Gavin Wheeldon (born 12 May 1976) is a British businessman and entrepreneur from the Manchester area who is best known for his appearances on the reality television shows Dragon's Den and The Secret Millionaire; and a controversial contract his former company, Applied Language Solutions (ALS), signed with the United Kingdom's Ministry of Justice.
 After selling it to Capita, he founded Purple WiFi, a company that provides free WiFi platforms to businesses for customer relationship management.

 Applied Language Solutions

 Wheeldon founded ALS in 2003.
 In 2007, he appeared on Dragons' Den and offered 4% of the company in return for a £250,000 investment.
-None of the Dragons backed him, although he was offered half by Duncan Banatyne.
+None of the Dragons backed him, although he was offered half by Duncan Bannatyne.

 Ministry of Justice Controversy

 In 2011, the company signed a lucrative contract with the UK's Ministry of Justice to provide court interpreters across England and Wales.
 Registered police and court interpreters were unhappy about the ministry's decision to use ALS, in addition to the much lower pay offered by the company, and over 1,000 of them protested the decision.
 The majority of them initially refused to work for ALS, leading to questions in Parliament as to whether the contract was viable.

 During the first quarter of the contract, ALS faced 2,232 complaints and proved capable of only fulfilling 65% of service requests.
 Some poorly-prepared interpreters were accused of creating 'courtroom chaos' that led to cases and proceedings being delayed or collapsing entirely because they failed to show up on time or were deemed incompetent.
 During a meeting with the Justice Select Committee in October 2012, Wheeldon claimed the allegedly intimidating behaviour of interpreters who raised concerns over low pay offered in the contract attempted to prevent other interpreters from working on it.
 He also admitted that his company relied on extrapolated figures during the planning process.